Why Are SPACs Suddenly So Hot?

 4. Famous Sponsors

-Well-known sponsors have been a defining feature in this recent SPAC wave.
-Well-known investors, past politicians and former athletes have all jumped on the SPAC bandwagon, setting off a flurry of launches.
+Well-known sponsors were also a defining feature during the SPAC frenzy.
+Well-known investors, former politicians, and former athletes have all jumped on the SPAC bandwagon, setting off a flurry of launches.

 The Takeaway

-Media outlets dubbed 2020 the “Year of the SPAC,” but some of the conditions that have turned SPACs into a popular IPO alternative have been in place for a while.
-Private companies have been long unhappy with the traditional IPO model.
-Meanwhile, the mood in the stock market has become increasingly ebullient, luring private companies into public listings.
-But famous sponsors–the managers behind SPACs–have been one of the key features of the recent wave.
+SPAC activity reached a peak in 2020 and 2021, but some of the conditions that have turned SPACs into a popular IPO alternative had been in place for a while.
+For example, many private companies had been long unhappy with the traditional IPO model.
+Additionally, the mood in the stock market at the time had become increasingly ebullient, luring private companies into public listings.

 SoFi Invest®